 Back to All Events

-A 60-minute virtual panel discussion on the complex and deeply personal journey of Pregnancy After Loss (PAL).
+A 60-minute virtual panel: Pregnancy After Loss: Sharing the Journey will be a discussion on the complex and deeply personal journey of Pregnancy After Loss (PAL).
 Our panelists will share their unique experiences of navigating pregnancy after loss — holding space for both hope and fear, joy and uncertainty — while moving forward after grief.

 Pregnancy After Loss can be an emotional and layered experience.
 It often brings a mix of cautious optimism, anxiety, and reflection, as parents carry both love for the baby they lost and hope for the baby they are expecting.
 For many, this journey includes navigating triggers, redefining expectations, and learning to attempt to trust their bodies and emotions again.